Vote your favorite one...!

-Marisa Tomei was born on December 4, 1964, in Brooklyn, New York, to Patricia Adelaide "Addie" (Bianchi), an English teacher, and Gary A. Tomei, a lawyer.
-Marisa has a brother, actor Adam Tomei
+Marisa Tomei was born on December 4, 1964, in Brooklyn, New York to mother Patricia "Addie" Tomei, an English teacher and father Gary Tomei, a lawyer.
+Marisa also has a brother, actor Adam Tomei

 The dark and classically beautiful British actress Julia Ormond was born into privileged surroundings as the daughter of a well-to-do laboratory technician.
 Her parents divorced when she was young; she was the second of five children.
 She attended Cranleigh, a private school, and showed interest in theatrics way back then...